 Durante el proyecto, se desarrollaron numerosas funciones de firmware de lectura/escritura de los tags ISO-14443A para el sistema Bolt 18F2550 (especificadas con detalle más abajo), de tal manera que el usuario interesado pueda a su vez implementar sus propias aplicaciones.

 During this project, numerous firmware ANSI C functions were developed, so as to read and write new data to the ISO-14443A tags, using the Bolt 18F2550 microcontroller.
 Detailed description of this functions are shown below.

 The system can be used in the following applications: access control, attendance control, public transportation, parking of vehicles, electronic payment systems, inventory control, registry of credentials in schools and sports clubs, and many others.

 THE ISO-14443A TAGS S50:

-The UART RFID device receives information from ISO-14443A type tags, with the spec CARD-TAG-MF1S503.
-These tags are sold in presentation of card or keychain and contain an EEPROM with capacity of 1 Kb of data storage space.
-This project tests were performed with both types.
-Complete documentation over ISO-14443A tags here:
+The UART RFID device receives information from ISO-14443A type tags.
+These tags contain an EEPROM with capacity of 1 Kb of data storage space.

 THE BLUETOOTH LINK: